cristidragomir97/motorhead/README.md

 Motorhead is also available as a package for robot-block, offering a plug-and-play ROS experience.

-## Variables
-To work with a variety of different boards, some specifics need to be configured using variables.
+k with a variety of different boards, some specifics need to be configured using variables.

 ### Build Variables
 To compile the arduino sketch at build-time, some information about your specific microcontroller is needed.